 There are many misconceptions about the identity of the Holy Spirit.
 Some view the Holy Spirit as a mystical force.
-Others understand the Holy Spirit as the impersonal power that God makes available to followers of Christ.
+Others see the Holy Spirit as an impersonal power that God makes available to followers of Christ.
 What does the Bible say about the identity of the Holy Spirit?
 Simply put, the Bible declares that the Holy Spirit is God.
 The Bible also tells us that the Holy Spirit is a divine person, a being with a mind, emotions, and a will.

 We can know that the Holy Spirit is indeed a divine person because He possesses a mind, emotions, and a will.
 The Holy Spirit thinks and knows (1 Corinthians 2:10).
 The Holy Spirit can be grieved (Ephesians 4:30).
 The Spirit intercedes for us (Romans 8:26-27).
 He makes decisions according to His will (1 Corinthians 12:7-11).
 The Holy Spirit is God, the third Person of the Trinity.
-As God, the Holy Spirit can truly function as the Comforter and Counselor that Jesus promised He would be (John 14:16, 26, 15:26).
+As God, the Holy Spirit can truly function as the Comforter and Counselor that Jesus promised He would be (John 14:16, 26; 15:26).